Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ```
 - The output file (.zip) will be generated in the output directory.

-**Example 5: Stop SMB logs and network trace collection when a connectivity error occurs:**
+**Example 5: Stop logs and network trace collection when a connectivity error occurs:**

 - Run the following PowerShell command:
 ```powershell